alexnanez/DATA-3402-Final/README.md

 ### Future Work

 * I would first fix my implementation of a hybrid model to see how well prediections are.
-* I would then move on to applying other machine learning from scikit-learn to see which would be best to use.
+* I would then move on to applying other machine learning algorithms from scikit-learn to see which would be best to use.

 # How to reproduce results